 Visit from late August thru Early November (before the first frost).
 The weather is best (perfect) this time of year.
 The days are warm and sunny, and nights cool, crisp with little to no mosquitoes.

-Grab a cup of coffee from our coffee, tea & sweets station and take a scenic drive, hike, boat ride or walk while ‘leaf-peeping’ the beautiful vistas of shades of orange, red, yellow and purple amidst the mirror lakes, rolling hill, large granite bald rocks, and majestic mountains.
+Grab a cup of coffee, fruit and some sweets from our coffee, tea & sweets station and take a scenic drive, hike, boat ride or walk while ‘leaf-peeping’ the beautiful vistas of shades of orange, red, yellow and purple amidst the mirror lakes, rolling hill, large granite bald rocks, and majestic mountains.

 Peak foliage weekends are often booked well in advance, however, it never hurts to check with us for last-minute cancellations.
 We highly recommend visiting during the midweek (Monday thru Thursday) to avoid crowds.

 Here are links to some self-guided Maine foliage driving tours, along with suggestions for the best location in each region of Maine, and when to visit for the best fall colors.

 - Maine Foliage Driving Tour— A Oxford Hills and Lakes Region driving tour.
 This tour is 90 miles, and starts at the OXFORD HILLS CHAMBER OF COMMERCE located at 4 Western Avenue in South Paris.

 - Lakes and Leaves— A fall foliage and lakes driving Tour.

 - Maine’s Official Fall Foliage Website— Yes it is true, fall foliage is that big of a deal because Autumn in Maine is so unbelievably beautiful that there has to be a webpage dedicated to fall foliage.
 The site will get updated in early September.

 - Hiking — is a great way to get up-close to nature and observe the prettiest colors with a minimum of distraction.
 Check out our Hiking guides on our Activities page for more hiking info.